Getting Your Church Website Ready for Holy Week

 - Make information about these services easy to find.
-An eye-catching graphic with an invitational link should take users to the information they need should be at the top of your home page.
+An eye-catching image with an invitational link should take users to the information they need should be at the top of your home page.
 Basic information, such as service times, should be on the homepage, with more detailed information no more than one click away.
-Don’t make users search under different menu options, click through calendar days, or scroll down, down, down.
+Don’t make users search under menu options, click through calendar days, or scroll down, down, down.

-- Choose graphics and images that are reflective of your church, preferably ones that beautifully show your actual church, community, and worship, rather than using a stock image.
+- Choose graphics and images that are reflective of your church, preferably photographs that beautifully show your actual church, community, and worship, rather than using a stock image.
 If you must use a stock image, think about the nature of your worship.
 Is it a formal brass ensemble and robed-choir members in a glorious Easter fanfare?
 Is it a joyful Alleluias, a live donkey on Palm Sunday, and a cross overflowing with flowers and hand-made butterflies?
 Is it an outdoor Paschal flame?
 Choose graphics and images accordingly.

 - Is there information that would help first time visitors?
 Is Sunrise service outside chilly and people should bring blankets?
 Should children bring an Easter basket for the Egg Hunt?
 Is there is overflow parking in the lot down the block?
 Try to anticipate what logistics people will need to know.